 3. Leadfeeder

-Above is another great LinkedIn Lead Gen Ad example created by Leadfeeder.
-They also offer users a free guide, “The Ultimate Guide to Website Visitor Identification”, in exchange for users’ information.
+Above is another great LinkedIn Lead Generation Ad example created by Leadfeeder.
+In exchange for users’ information, they offer a free guide, “The Ultimate Guide to Website Visitor Identification.”

 1. Use a compelling headline and description

 When designing your LinkedIn Lead Gen Forms, use a catchy headline and a description.
-This helps users to take further action to complete the form.
-The headline should describe the offer you have for them.
-Then, the description explains the benefit of the headline and what they will get by completing the form.
+The headline should describe the offer you have for them, helping users take further action to complete the form.

 For example, in the DocuSign LinkedIn Lead Gen Form above, the title is: